Gone are the days when people used to explore small businesses around the neighbourhood physically.

 D. Search Queries

-The tool drafts a report that will help you understand how the customers respond to your business.
-You’ll get to know the way they search for you and the specific keywords to find the business.
+The tool drafts a report to help you understand how the customers respond to your business.
+You’ll get to know how they search for you and the specific keywords they use to find the business.

 Knowing these keywords can considerably increase your traffic as you’ll be able to use relevant long-tail keywords, boosting the clicks and visits on your webpage.